docQodly/docs/docs/studio/pageLoaders/events.md

 #### Standard Action

-For events bound to Standard actions, the collapsed card displays the datasource name involved, followed by its namespace if it's shared or `Page` when local, on the left side.
+For events bound to Standard actions, the collapsed card displays the qodlysource name involved, followed by its namespace if it's shared or `Page` when local, on the left side.
 On the right side, the icon of the standard action is shown.

 <Column.List align="center" justifyContent="between">
     <Column.Item width="50%">